SlackBaker/Mini-Projects/README.md

 - **LateralAnimatedButton** – a class for those who use C# WinForms.
 It allows you to create animated buttons.
 - **GamesInConsole** – a project with console games such as Tic-Tac-Toe, "Guess the Number," "Guess the Letter," and more.
 The game is in developing and it's right now available pre-classic version.
 - **Squart math** - is mini module for python that will count you quadratics I'm still working on it and  I will try to make it better
+- **Sort files** - is a program thta finds files or move them into another directory

 I make them for fun